AiTechEye/smartshop/Readme.txt

 (unlimited will not take or add stuff to its inventory)

 The "All" button will limit your stock to the inventory or and the giveline, its on as default.

+wifi storage, send to and refile from wifi storages

 It also works with pipeworks, mesecons and aliveai